 Those who deliver the First Language Programme are more than just native speakers, they hold recognised and well-regarded teaching qualifications.

 Our lessons take place during the school day

 The programme is embedded into the school day, not after school when children are tired and easily distracted.

-In the German for native speakers lessons, we encourage students to develop their oral and written language skills.
+In German for native speakers lessons, we encourage students to develop their oral and written language skills.
 Students learn to express themselves in words and writing comprehensively and according to the situation and audience.
 The program aims to develop student’s knowledge and understanding of German grammar and equip them with an extensive vocabulary.
-As far as possible we follow the German curriculum requirements so that students on our mother tongue programme will have almost the same language level as their peers in German schools
+As far as possible we follow the German curriculum requirements so that students on our First Language Programme will have almost the same language level as their peers in German schools.

 The Japanese for native speakers lessons are designed to develop language skills and build awareness of Japanese culture.
 Students will acquire the four basic language skills of reading, writing, speaking and listening through Project-Based Learning covering national content.
 In addition, the students will experience Japanese cultural events, such as writing seasonal greetings and Japanese calligraphy, to help them develop their identity.

 The Korean for Native Speakers Programme parallels the Korean standard curriculum core content, utilising the national textbook as a guideline.
 Developing learners with an interest in Korean language participate in storytelling, sing-a-longs, and playing games.
 The programme focuses on reading and writing skills according to the individual student level.
 More advanced students will transition to the comprehension of various texts and improving communication skills.